Christopher Addison, 1st Viscount Addison: 1922–1937

 Addison lost his seat in the 1922 general election.
-Since the end of the war, he had found himself increasingly detached from both warring factions of the Liberal Party.
+Since the end of the war, he had found himself increasingly detached from both factions of the Liberal Party.
 His belief in social reform and progressive policies brought him close to the socialism of the Labour Party, and he campaigned for Labour candidates at the 1923 general election.

 During this time he returned to his family farm and published a number of books, including The Betrayal of the Slums, on the link between poor housing and poor health, and Practical Socialism.
 He stood unsuccessfully as Labour's candidate in the constituency of Hammersmith South for the 1924 general election, before winning the Swindon constituency in Wiltshire, at the 1929 general election.
 Ramsay MacDonald appointed Addison as Parliamentary Secretary to the Ministry of Agriculture in 1929.
 He served under Noel Buxton, and succeeded him as Minister of Agriculture in June 1930.
-He worked with Clement Attlee, the future Leader of the Labour party with whom he formed a close relationship, and was an active member of the Socialist Medical Association.
+He worked with Clement Attlee, the future Leader of the Labour party, with whom he formed a close relationship and was an active member of the Socialist Medical Association.

 Facing economic crisis in 1931, the Chancellor of the Exchequer, Philip Snowden, proposed swingeing cuts to public spending, particularly to unemployment benefit.
 Addison voted against these cuts in cabinet and went into Opposition when MacDonald formed a National Government with the Conservatives and Liberals.
 Addison lost his seat at the 1931 general election.
 In 1934 he regained his Swindon seat in a by-election, but lost it a second time at the 1935 general election.
 During the Spanish Civil War he helped organise medical aid to Spain, as president of the Spanish Medical Aid Committee.